 All research projects that involve the use of living animals are reviewed within the College by a Committee for the Review of Ethics and Welfare.
 In reviewing such applications the following issues are considered in detail:

 - That the applicant has considered the use of non-living animal methodologies e.g. computer modelling, tissue culture, and can provide evidence as to why these techniques are not able to address all the issues raised in the research project

 - That the research will help to advance knowledge and understanding in the field of biomedical science

 - That the animals intended for use are the appropriate species, and that the minimum number of animals will be used in order to meet the objectives of the programme of work

 - That every effort has been made to minimise, or possibly avoid, the potential adverse effects of the procedures on the animals.
 This may be achieved by a number of means, including modification to the animal’s husbandry and use of painkillers and/or anaesthetics.

-The College is committed to a policy of ensuring that animals used for research are purpose bred.
-All animals in the College are inspected daily by a competent person.
+The university is committed to a policy of ensuring that animals used for research are purpose bred.
+All animals in the university are inspected daily by a competent person.
 Veterinary care and advice is available at all times.